 Over the past 12 years, I’ve regularly visited Aviva clients to help with Business Interruption Insurance and Business Continuity Management (BCP).
 This involves gaining an understanding of how the business operates, where it earns its money, and what protections are in place.
 The process is very much collaborative one, with both broker and client, during which we work together to build a relationship, get a picture of the risk, and to offer any risk management help and advice we can.

 There’s no doubt that protecting the business against the impact of interruptions is of the utmost importance.
 Even a minor insurable incident, a small fire for example, can lead to a considerable impact on the business’s ability to provide its usual service levels to its customers – something which can result in a sizeable loss of profit.
 Business Continuity Management and Planning has been solidly proven to help minimise the likelihood of an incident occurring – or, if does occur, minimise its impact and maximise the business’s chances of making a fast and full recovery.

 I often see businesses with a limited BCP, an out of date BCP, and surprisingly on occasions, no BCP at all.
+In fact, in a recent Aviva survey Footnote 1, 19% of businesses do not identify or document any key risks.
 This leaves them with no focus or clear priorities should an incident leading to an interruption occur.
 This would mean their down-time after an incident is likely to be substantially longer, while they sort out what they need to do – risking a serious loss of customers and market position.

 So, Business Continuity Planning is key, and the single most important question I’m asked on this subject is “Where do we start?”
 The answer is Business Impact Analysis (BIA).